jangroth/aws-certification-notes/solutions-architect-professional.md

 <!-- toc_end -->
 * Connect VPCs through direct network routing
 	* Cross-region, cross-account
-* Cannot have matching or overlapping CIDR blocks
+* Should not have matching or overlapping CIDR blocks
+	* If you have a VPC peered with multiple VPCs that have overlapping or matching CIDR blocks, ensure that your route tables are configured to avoid sending response traffic from your VPC to the incorrect VPC.
 * Allows instances to communicate with each other as if they were in the same network
 * Peering is in star configuration with 1 central VPC.
 No transitive peering.
 	* Must be established for each VPC that need to communicate with one another